mahsankhaan/app-modernization-using-IBM-toolchain/README.md

 ![GitHub Logo](images/11.png)

-8. In __Delivery Pipeline__ start your build stage
+8. In __Delivery Pipeline__ start build stage
 9. Wait until the __Build stage__ becomes green
 10. After that __Delpoy stage__ will trigger and execute automatically

 ![GitHub Logo](images/12.png)

-11. Once both the stages run successfully you will able to see it in green.
+11. Once both the stages executed successfully they will be in green.

 ![GitHub Logo](images/13.png)

 ### Step 7.
 Finally our application will be up and running

-1. Get back to your main page by selecting your app name on top
+1. Get back to main page by selecting app name on top

 ![GitHub Logo](images/14.png)